Vivendi: Further acquisitions, mergers and divestments

 In April 2015, it was announced that a shareholder in the company Bolloré raised its stake from 10.2 percent to 12.01 percent for a total fee of €568 million.
 In 2015, Vivendi bought 80% share in Dailymotion.
 According to the Wall Street Journal, the "French media group offered around $273 million for streaming service".
 Vivendi was in talks with Orange, to Buy 80% stake in Dailymotion.
 Also, Vivendi announced extra payouts in compromise with P. Schoenfeld Asset Management shareholder.
 It was revealed in October 2015 that Vivendi would increase its stake in Telecom Italia to around 19% of the ordinary share capital as part of its aims to increase its influence in the group.
 As of May 2017, Vivendi owns 24.6% of the company with Vivendi's CEO Arnaud de Puyfontaine becoming Executive Chairman of Telecom Italia.

-In October 2015, Vivendi bought minority stakes in the French video game studios Gameloft and Ubisoft.
+In October, Vivendi bought minority stakes in the French video game studios Gameloft and Ubisoft.
 On 17 December 2015, Vivendi acquired a 64.4% majority stake in Belgian online radio aggregator Radionomy (including its media player platform Winamp and internet radio streaming software Shoutcast).
-Its shareholders, including its employees and U.S.-based investment firm Union Square Ventures, however, retained their stakes in the company.
+Its shareholders, including its employees and American-based investment firm Union Square Ventures, however, retained their stakes in the company.